 The cool thing about the Carry On Pro is there is no one “correct” way to pack it.
 Everyone has a different packing style.
 You pretty much just have to try different combinations to see what works for the gear you have.

-Going an a longer trip and need to bring more stuff?
+Going on a longer trip and need to bring more stuff?
 Check out the full-size Nomatic Check In Suitcase!

-For reference and scale, for the last trip I took, I packed the following:
+For reference and scale, for the last trip I took, I packed the following in my Nomatic carry on:

 - 13″ Macbook Pro